 The Independent journalist Tamara Drewe returns to Dorset, Ewedown, to sell the Winnard Farm that belonged to her deceased mother.
-Her neighbor Beth Hardiment runs a writers retreat with her unfaithful and womanizer husband Nicholas Hardiment that is a successful writer of Inchcombe adventures and cheats Beth every now and then with younger women.
-Tamara was the sweetheart of the handyman Andy Cobb, whose family owned the Winnard Farm but lost it to Tamara's family, and she sees him, she rekindles her love for him.
+Her neighbor Beth Hardiment runs a writers retreat with her unfaithful and womanizer husband Nicholas Hardiment who is a successful writer of Inchcombe adventures and cheats on Beth every now and then with younger women.
+Tamara was the sweetheart of the handyman Andy Cobb, whose family owned the Winnard Farm but lost it to Tamara's family, and when she sees him, she rekindles her love for him.
 However, when Tamara travels to interview the unpleasant drummer of the Swipe band Ben Sergeant, he has just found that his girlfriend Fran is having an affair with the other musician Steven Culley and he breaks up with the band.
 Tamara and Ben have a love affair and Ben moves to Winnard.
-Meanwhile, Ben's teenager fan Jody Long and her best friend Casey Shaw that are bored in Ewedown feel happy with the presence of Ben in the village.
-When Ben proposes Tamara, they travel ...
+Meanwhile, Ben's teenager fan Jody Long and her best friend Casey Shaw who are bored in Ewedown feel happy with the presence of Ben in the village.
+When Ben proposes to Tamara, they...
 Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 Jessica Barden, who plays Jody, also acted in the movie "Far from the Madding Crowd" which the movie "Tamara Drewe" was loosely based on.
 See more »

 When the two schoolgirls enter Tamara's house using the key under the flowerpot, they leave it in the front door.
 Yet when Tamara returns to the house a short while later, she is seen getting her own keys out as she walks up the path, and entering the house with them, the first key seemingly gone.
 See more »